Until further notice, our WOS Monthly Meetings are being held online only. There will be no in-person meetings.

 New to GoToMeeting?
 Get the app now and be ready when your first meeting starts:

-Note: The above link includes the Access Code for the October 5 meeting.
+Note: The above link includes the Access Code for the upcoming meeting.

 As we have since the start of these challenging times, WOS invites all to join via GoToMeeting (GTM).
 If you are not a WOS member, please consider joining today at WOS membership.